sensu/sensu-docs/content/sensu-go/5.17/guides/email-handler.md

 Adding the event filter requires two parts:

 1. Create the event filter
-2. Create the email handler definition to specify the email address where the `sensu/sensu-email-handler` asset will send incident notifications
+2. Create the email handler definition to specify the email address where the `sensu/sensu-email-handler` asset will send notifications

 First, to create the event filter, run: